VolsungaSaga/MARS-Programming-Autonomy/README.md

 # MARS-Programming-Autonomy
 This repository shall hold the code running on the NVidia Jetson TX2.
+The purpose of the code will be to perform high-level evaluations of sensory data, updating its conceptions of the environment around it, planning a trajectory to achieve a goal, and sending commands to the Arduinos to interpret.
 This will be a catkin workspace, with ROS functioning as the middleware tying all the scripts we write together into a cohesive whole.